anirudhshah1/veterinary-round-cell-cytology/README.md

 - Generate test set accuracy for models and compare.

 ### Notes
 - The dataset will be published publicly, however I am waiting on verification of the labels from a second and third pathologist.
+(This is why I do not want the project video to be shared publicly.)
 - The code in this repo is very rough, and I would say in draft form.
 My plan is clean up this code, build a robust CI/CD pipeline, improve the documentation.
 - Much of the work on this project is rough, a draft version, and needs cleaning up for public utilization.